pkusys/ElasticFlow/ElasticFlow/README.md

 ## Reproduce testbed results

-Note: Due to the execution scripts of testbed experiments are highly related to intracompany platform, we only demonstrate the functionality and provide the reproduction steps on the hardware devices we use.
+Note: Due to the execution scripts of testbed experiments are highly related to internal testbed platform, we only demonstrate the functionality and provide the reproduction steps on the hardware devices we use.
 Please adjust to your platform if you would like to execute the testbed experiment.

 ### Hardware